bladerunner2020/iatool/readme.md

 # README #

-A command line tool for Iadea players and signboards.
+A command line tool for IAdea players and signboards.

 ### Installation ###
 To use iadea-tool [NODE.JS](https://nodejs.org/) should be installed.

 To install iadea-tool:
 ```
-npm install --global iadea-tool
+    $ npm install --global iadea-tool
 ```

 ### Usage examples ###